What the Program Includes

 The Muse and the Marketplace has become one of most successful literary conferences in the country.
 In this three-day symposium, participants choose from over 100 sessions on various writing-related topics.
 Sessions are led by established authors from Boston and beyond, top-notch editors and literary agents, and members of the GrubStreet faculty.
 The Manuscript Mart is an opportunity to have 20 pages of the student's manuscript read by an agent or editor, who will meet with the student for twenty minutes at the conference to provide critical feedback.

 The entire cost of the program is $8,495.
 Tuition is payable in two installments.

 Fellowships are available and range from 25% to 75% of the tuition.
 For more information about financial aid, please visit our Novel Incubator's Fellowships page.

-Application deadline is February 14, 2020.
-Decisions will be emailed to applicants by April 1st, 2020.
+Applications for the 2020-2021 Novel Incubator are now closed.
+All applicants will receive a response by early April, 2020.
 We strongly encourage students to apply as early as possible, as applications will be considered on a rolling basis.

 Free Open House & Info Session

 Thinking of applying?
 GrubStreet is offering an informal Q&A session with alumni and instructor, Michelle Hoover.
 The Novel Incubator Open House will take place on Thursday, December 12th, from 6:00pm to 7:30pm at Grub HQ.
 Michelle will answer any questions you have about the Incubator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else on your mind.